 - 1001+ spaces (6 disabled bays plus 3% of total car park)

-Understanding the required sizes of car parking bays in the UK allows you to produce an efficient car park layout.
+Understanding the required sizes of UK car parking bays allows you to produce an efficient raised deck or multi-storey car park layout.
 However, before the final number of car parking bays in your multi-storey-car-park can be determined, consideration must be given to the width of the ramps allowing cars to travel between car park levels.
 This, ultimately, will dictate the car park layout and the maximum number of storeys feasible.

 Do you need planning permission to build a car park?

 Before building a new multi-storey-car-park, or any car park in fact, you will need to obtain planning permission from the local council.

 When applying for planning, you’ll need to submit detailed drawings showing the proposed design of your car park and documents that support your application, such as a design and access statement, transport impact assessments, wildlife impact assessments and air pollution reports.
 It’s worth investing in specialist planning support when making your applications as mistakes can be costly and could lead to your application being refused.

 Your drawings should be accompanied by a planning statement that explains how your proposition meets all of the relevant planning policies and explains how it will benefit local users.

 You’ll need to demonstrate that your car park:

 - will not contribute to an increase in traffic congestion